jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.2.5 (2025/11/26) =
+* Update: Redesign the Knowledge settings section.
+* Fix: Prevent DOM elements from being selected behind the chatbot while dragging it.
+* Fix: Ensure Qdrant and Pinecone correctly use their intended embedding environment.
+* 🎵 Discuss with others about Ai Engine on [the Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!
+* 🥰 If you want to help us, check our [Patreon](https://www.patreon.com/meowapps).
+Thank you!
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.

 = 3.2.4 (2025/11/23) =
 * Add: Introduced a Mime Types selector (for Upload Files in Chatbots).